Fred: The Movie: Sequels

 A sequel titled Fred 2: Night of the Living Fred premiered on October 22, 2011.
 A teaser trailer was broadcast during a commercial break of iCarly.
 Daniella Monet replaced Jennette McCurdy in the role of Bertha and Modern Family star Ariel Winter also joined the cast.
 In addition, the character of Judy was written out.
 Another sequel was released called Fred 3: Camp Fred.

 Home media

-Fred: The Movie was released on DVD on October 5, 2010.
+Fred: The Movie was released on DVD on October 5, 2010, by Lionsgate Home Entertainment.
 It was also released in a triple pack box set along with Fred 2: Night of the Living Fred and Fred 3: Camp Fred on December 4, 2012.
-On the DVD for 'Fred: The Movie', a full length director's commentary is found, recorded by director Clay Weiner, David Goodman, and star Lucas Cruikshank.
+On the DVD for Fred: The Movie, a full length director's commentary is found, recorded by director Clay Weiner, David Goodman, and star Lucas Cruikshank.